Ritbulau/Doom-Nano-Brutailty/README.md

 2. Download Arduino IDE and connect your Arduino Nano to it.
 3. Download original game from [Original game project page](https://github.com/daveruiz/doom-nano).
 4. Download mod files and replace files original game files with it.
+5. Delete doom-nano.ino file
+6. Get this code to the arduino IDE
-5. Press "Upload"
+7. Press "Upload"
-6. Done
+8. Done

 Mod will have future updates, so feel free to give feedback or report a bug!
 ___